xrexonx/MobileResume/readme.md

 ```

 or
-Download and extract the zip file <a href="/xrexonx/MobileResume/archive/master.zip" >here</a>
+Download and extract the zip file here

 ### Step 3: Update Bower dependencies
 ```sh